jrmann100/notifwd/README.md

 I'm making these instructions non-developer-friendly.
 At some point I may bundle the script into an application and add a GUI.

 Open the macOS Terminal app, located at `/Applications/Utilities/` in the Finder.

 `cd ~/Desktop` or wherever you want to download the script to.

-`git clone https://github.com/jrmann100/notifwd.git` to download this repository and `cd notifwd` Run `./notifwd.py` in the cloned repository.
+`git clone https://github.com/jrmann100/notifwd.git` to download this repository and `cd notifwd`.

+Run `./notifwd.py` in the cloned repository.

 Create your Prowl API key by going to [Prowl's API Settings page](https://www.prowlapp.com/api_settings.php).

-Copy the key, and make it visible to the script by running `export PROWL_API_KEY=[your key here]` Alternatively pass the key to the script by running `./notifwd.py --api-key [your key here]`
+Copy the key, and make it visible to the script by running `export PROWL_API_KEY=[your key here]`

+Alternatively pass the key to the script by running `./notifwd.py --api-key [your key here]`

 Run the script with `--silent` to disable verbose outputs and that fancy splash screen.

 Run the script with `--frequency [seconds]` to specify how often the script should check for new notifications.

 Run the script with `--version` to get its version.
-You can always `git pull` for the newest version.
+(You can always `git pull` for the newest version.)
 ## Contributing: I love notifwd, but I have a problem with it!
 I'm so sorry, and I hope I can help.
 Please submit any issues or suggestions you have for this script on GitHub.